Jacky1128/academic_homepage/content/post/getting-started/index.md

   preview_only: false
   filename: null
 ---
 I am Zedong Wang, a 21-year-old Hong Kong junior student at Huazhong University of Science and Technology (HUST), majoring in Electronics Information Engineering (machine intelligence).
-Exploring the "unknown" of surroundings is my cup of tea.
+Exploring the "unknown" of the surroundings is my cup of tea.
 The same is true of my research process.
-The positive feedback is stimulated the moment I try to decompose technical details of deep learning and extend my knowledge scope.
+The positive feedback cycle can be stimulated the moment I try to decompose technical details of deep learning and extend my knowledge scope.
 It is exactly the main reason why I determined to do deep learning research.

 ## Step into research